Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 2: Alignment

 \section{Challenge 2: Alignment}

 A second challenge is to identify cross-modal connections and interactions between elements of multiple modalities.
-For example, when analyzing the speech and gestures of a human subject, how can we align specific gestures with spoken words or utterances~\cite{Barsalou2008,Louwerse2011}?
+For example, when analyzing the speech and gestures of a human subject, how can we align specific gestures with spoken words or utterances?
 Alignment between modalities is challenging since it may depend on long-range dependencies, involves ambiguous segmentation (e.g., words or utterances), and could be either one-to-one, many-to-many, or not exist at all.
-This section covers recent work in multimodal alignment involving (1) identifying \textit{connections} between elements across modalities, (2) \textit{contextualized representation} learning to capture these cross-modal interactions between connected elements, and (3) handling modality inputs with ambiguous \textit{segmentation} (Figure~\ref{fig:align}).
+This section covers recent work in multimodal alignment involving (1) \textit{discrete alignment}: identifying connections between discrete elements across modalities, (2) \textit{continuous alignment}: modeling alignment between continuous modality signals with ambiguous segmentation, and (3) \textit{contextualized representations}: learning better multimodal representations by capturing cross-modal interactions between elements (Figure~\cref{fig:align}).